SterlingT3485/Angular_bank/README.md

-# 🏦 Banking Transactions Web Application
+# Banking Transactions Web Application

-A complete banking web application built with **Angular 20** and **Bootstrap** that allows users to manage multiple accounts and transfer funds between them.
+A complete banking web application built with Angular 20 and Bootstrap that allows users to manage multiple accounts and transfer funds between them.

-## 🎯 Application Structure
+## Application Structure

 ```
 src/app/